Azure/cortana-intelligence-personalization-data-science-playbook/Product_Suggestions_Using_Hybrid_Recommenders.md

 <a name="affinityscores"></a>
 ### Affinity Scores

-The standard input for collaborative filtering algorithms is a list of user-product pairs along with a calculated affinity score:
+The standard input for collaborative filtering algorithms is a list of user-product pairs.
+For each pair, an "affinity score" indicating the probability that the user would enjoy the product is also included:
 ```
 UserID  ProductID  Affinity
    1        1         10